IramAbid/gitcmd/README.md

 1. Basic Usage
-To view a summary of commits grouped by author:
+To view a summary of commits grouped by author:rest

 git shortlog
 This command shows a list of authors and the commits they've made.